MatthieuGouel/python-package-skeleton/{{cookiecutter.project_slug}}/README.md

 ## Installation

-Note : The installation into a virtualenv is heavily recommended.
+Note : The use of a virtual environment is heavily recommended.

 If you want to install the package :